frjo/hugo-theme-zen/README.md

 1. Copy the file `themes/zen/php/contact.php.example` to `static/php/contact.php`.
 2. Edit the contact.php file so it has your own e-mail address.
 You may also change the mail subject prefix.
 3. Add the shortcode `{{< contact >}}` to a page.
 Also set `contactform: true` in the front matter for that page so the contact.js file gets loaded.

+If you have a SPF record for your domain, make sure the web server is listed or other mail server may mark the mail as spam.

+Two types of spam protection is implemented.
+The form can only be posted after the user have moved the mouse or pressed the tab or enter key.
+The form have a "honypot" field that is invisible to humans but not to most spam boots.
+If that field is filled in the mail will not be sent.

+Form validation is handeld by HTML5 and there is some CSS to make it look nice.

+Javascript is used for spam protection and to display error/success messages.

 ## Dates